 The term mortgage protection is a misnomer.

 When you think about it, your main goal shouldn’t really be to protect your mortgage.
-It should be to safeguard your income so if God forbid, something happens to you, cash will be available for your loved ones to continue paying utilities, mortgage payments, provide food, clothing, medicine, etc.
+It should be to safeguard your income.
+If something happens to you, cash will then be available for your loved ones to continue paying utilities, mortgage payments, provide food, clothing, medicine, etc.

 That’s why I think it’s more helpful to think of “protecting your mortgage” as “protecting your income”.